 As a holistic tradition, Ayurveda recognizes that there is far more to a child’s health and well-being than the proper functioning of their physiology.
 In fact, children are incredibly energetically and emotionally sensitive.
 So while they may have a strong baseline of physical health, children will usually benefit from whatever levels of support and mentoring we can provide to help them navigate the complexities of their feelings, sensitivities, and humanness.
 Here are some practices that can help to support the whole child by fostering health in the mind-body system and by teaching our children how to resource themselves energetically.

 The value of love in a child’s life cannot be underestimated.
 And we don’t have to do everything perfectly in order for the children in our lives to know that they are loved.
 Truthfully, it is often helpful to be honest about the fact that, while we don’t have all the answers and will inevitably feel the full range of human emotions regularly ourselves—anger, sadness, confusion, fear, joy, and so on—the foundation of our love for them is unshakable.
-We can also embrace our own humanness, admit that we are going to make mistakes, and encourage the children in our lives to do the same.
+We can also embrace our own humanness, admit that we are going to make mistakes, and encourage the children in our lives to make mistakes, too.
 In fact, finding ways to celebrate the risks a child takes, whether or not they “succeed” with the desired outcome, supports their knowing that our love is not conditional.
 You can also show them how important they are to you with the gift of your full presence.

 Ayurvedic Oil Massage for Children

 Abhyanga, the ancient practice of massaging the body with oil, calms the nervous system, lubricates and rejuvenates the tissues, and promotes healthy circulation throughout the body.
 It is no coincidence that the Sanskrit word for oil, sneha, also means love.
 This practice can be incredibly calming and soothing to a child’s nervous system and it benefits both the physical body and the more subtle realms of consciousness.
 The oil itself forms a protective sheath around the body that can help to buffer the nervous system and the mind against whatever happens to occur on a given day.
 Before a child’s bath, massage about ¼ cup warm oil into the child’s skin, hair, and scalp (Organic Sesame Oil, Sunflower Oil, Coconut Oil, and Ghee are traditional favorites).
 It is best to warm the oil by placing its container in a warm water bath until it is skin temperature or ever-so-slightly warmer.
 Ideally, the bathroom should be warm as well so that the child doesn't get chilled during the massage.

 You can remove excess oil from babies and small children before the bath with a special chickpea and milk pudding “soap.”